kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1971</span> Nur Misuari and Muslim leaders in Mindanao establish the Moro National Liberation Front, aiming to create a separate Islamic country in southern Philippines where they can do the exploiting of their fellow Muslims instead of the Christian leaders in Manila.

-- <span class=year>1972</span> Super Robots Voltes V and Mazinger Z attack Manila with the help of local Filipino communist cadres; President Marcos places country under Martial Law.
+- <span class=year>1972</span> Super Robots Voltes V and Mazinger Z attack Manila with the help of local Filipino communist cadres; President Marcos declares Martial Law.

 - <span class=year>1973</span> First Lady Imelda Marcos buys her 37th pair of Hermes shoes in Paris, telling her husband "This is the last, dear, I promise."